monadicsystems/monadicsystems.github.io/post2.md

 - The developer can pass in extra parameters or not enough parameters, e.g. `route('profile', ['uid' => 1, 'foo' => 'bar', 'baz' => 420])`.
   In Laravel, this generates the URL `/user/1/profile?foo=bar&baz=420`.
 This may cause some problems down the road.

-Some web frameworks in statically typed languages offer a solution to these issues that we'll call *type safe named routes*.
+Some web frameworks in statically typed languages offer a solution to these issues that we'll call **type safe named routes**.
 Type safe named routes are similar to named routes, except they offer an extra layer of safety that catches developer errors at the best time: compile time.

-Although you can find implementations of type safe named routes in other statically typed languages, we'll be covering how web frameworks in Haskell do it.
+Although you can find implementations of type safe named routes in other statically typed languages, I'm most familiar with how web frameworks in Haskell do it.
 For the most part, Haskell web frameworks utilize one of these two techniques to implement type safe named routes:

-1. Template Haskell
+1. Template Haskell e.g. [Yesod](), [wai-routes](), and [Happstack]() via the [web-routes-boomerang package]()
-2. Type-level programming
+2. Type-level programming e.g. [Servant]()

-### Type Safe Named Routes in Yesod

-### Type Safe Named Routes in Servant
+Okapi proposes a third technique: bidirectional patterns.

 ### How Okapi Does It